bmrf/tron/README.md

      -h   Display help text

-\* There is probably no -upm flag
+\* There is probably no -upm switch

 # SCRIPT INTERRUPTION

-If the script is interrupted e.g. from a crash or a forced reboot (often encountered during stage_2_de-bloat), it will attempt to resume from the last stage successfully started.
-Tron accomplishes this by creating a `RunOnce` registry key for the current user at the beginning of Stage 0 (e.g. when jobs start executing), and deleting it at the end of the script if everything finished without interruption.
+If the script is interrupted e.g. from a crash or a forced reboot (often encountered during stage_2_de-bloat), simply re-run `tron.bat` and Tron will resume from the last stage successfully started.

 It will also re-use any previously-used command-line switches when it starts back up.